-No more than two statuettes will normally be given in the Makeup and Hairstyling category.
-On occasion, a third statuette may be awarded when there are three primary and essential contributors to the achievement.
+Up to three statuettes may be awarded in the Makeup and Hairstyling category, when there are three primary and essential contributors to the achievement.

-- B. The Makeup Artists and Hairstylists Branch members shall meet and vote by secret ballot in the order of their preference for not more than seven motion pictures to be considered for the Makeup and Hairstyling award.
+- B. The Makeup Artists and Hairstylists Branch members shall meet and vote by secret ballot in the order of their preference for not more than ten motion pictures to be considered for the Makeup and Hairstyling award.
 A minimum of 15 eligible voters shall constitute a quorum for the selection of achievements to be considered further.
 Recommendations will be made to the Makeup Artists and Hairstylists Branch Executive Committee for specific individual achievements from each picture to be considered for the award. - C. The Executive Committee will request that producers provide opportunities to view their motion pictures through advance screenings or screeners.
-This is especially encouraged in instances where a film will be released after the selection meeting to determine the seven pictures that will be considered for nomination.
-If, and only if, the film is not available by two weeks prior to the selection meeting, excerpts may be submitted.

-D. The producers, or directors, and responsible makeup artists and hairstylists of the motion pictures selected for Awards consideration shall be required to provide the committee with film or digital excerpts of selected scenes showing the achievements.
+This is especially encouraged in instances where a film will be released after the selection meeting to determine the ten pictures that will be considered for nomination.
+If, and only if, the film is not available by two weeks prior to the selection meeting, excerpts may be submitted. - D. The producers, or directors, and responsible makeup artists and hairstylists of the motion pictures selected for Awards consideration shall be required to provide the committee with film or digital excerpts of selected scenes showing the achievements.
 If a motion picture is shortlisted, the Academy will provide a list of format requirements.
 For archival purposes, an archival key (aka DKDM) for the composition playlist must also be provided.
-Excerpts must be from the final release version of the motion pictures and shall not exceed ten minutes in total running time.
+Excerpts must be from the final release version of the motion pictures and shall not exceed seven minutes in total running time.
 All elements of the excerpt should be presented exactly as they appeared in the final release version of the motion picture and should focus on the makeup and hairstyling achievements under consideration.
 Each excerpt must start and finish without an editorial or sound blend between excerpts.
 If the clip does not meet these requirements, it may not be shown.